Master Keyword List

 When you switch to Blueprint It! by clicking on the link near the top of the toolbar, you'll see a different set of columns.
 The old regulars -- Keyword, Value Demand, Real Supply, Profitability and Notepad -- are standard in Blueprint It!.

 You'll now see a new column -- Headline Ideas.
 Each row has an Edit link.
-Click on it to open an overlay where you can add ideas you have for headlines.
+Click on it to open an overlay where you can add ideas you have for headlines for that keyword.
 Focus on H1 (main page headlines), but if you think of a headline for an H2 or H3 subheading, add it here as well.

 5) The Pages Column